elcicd/el-CICD-docs/foundations.md

 * **SNAPSHOT**
 * **RELEASE**

-el-CICD only supports these concepts in general, and it is up to the organization to define what they mean.  el-CICD does not define or manage the promotion of libraries from one state to the other.
+el-CICD only supports these concepts in general; i.e. a snapshot library build is simply a library build that is not a release.
+It is up to the organization to define what this means, and up to organizations and Project teams to decide which to use and when.  el-CICD does not define or manage the promotion of libraries from one state to the other.

 ### Build-to-Dev